ConfettiFX/The-Forge/README.md

 # Examples

+## Triangle Visibility Buffer 1.0
-There is an example implementation of the Triangle Visibility Buffer as covered in various conference talks.
+This is an implementation of the Triangle Visibility Buffer that utilizes indirect draw calls.
+An early version of this example was covered in various conference talks.
 [Here](https://diaryofagraphicsprogrammer.blogspot.com/2018/03/triangle-visibility-buffer.html) is a blog entry that details the implementation in The Forge.

 ![Image of the Visibility Buffer](Screenshots/Visibility_Buffer.png)

+## Triangle Visibility Buffer 2.0
+This is a more GPU Driven version of the Triangle Visibility Buffer.
+All the indirect draw calls are replaced by one large compute shader.

 # Tools